ireneo-funes/aws-cli/Multiple-accounts.md

 # How to use AWS CLI with multiple accounts

-As explained in the [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html), the credential file at `~/.aws/credentials` can contain more than one credentials.
+As explained in the [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html), the credential file at `~/.aws/credentials` can contain more than one profile.

 ```console
 ~/Desktop/AWS